aganzha/stage/README.md

 flatpak run io.github.aganzha.Stage
 ```
 > [!NOTE]
-> Stage will watch your repository for changes and display them as diff welcoming you to stage and commit  them.
+> Stage will watch your repository for changes and display them as diff for commit

 ### Staging